onurio/qvote/README.md

 1. `Workspace` - Stores Slack workspace information and OAuth tokens
 2. `Vote` - Stores information about quadratic votes
 3. `VoteResponse` - Stores user responses to votes

-### How to Create a Slack App

-1. Go to https://api.slack.com/apps and click "Create New App"
-2. Choose "From scratch" and provide a name and workspace
-3. Under "OAuth & Permissions":
-   - Add the redirect URL: `http://localhost:8080/oauth/callback`
-   - Add the required scopes: `commands`, `chat:write`, `channels:read`
-4. Under "Slash Commands":
-   - Create a new command `/qvote` (implementation forthcoming)
-5. Install the app to your workspace
-6. Copy the Client ID and Client Secret to your `.env` file

 ## License